SHREYAS1872/OIBSIP-TASK-3/README.md

 I have succesfully completed task-3 of the oasis infobyte web development & designing internship Task Details:
 Concept:Temperature coonverter website
-I have completed this task using HTML,CSS & Javascript.I have learned how to create temperature converter webiste which will display the coreect unit after conversion
+I have completed this task using HTML,CSS & Javascript.I have learned how to create temperature converter webiste which will display the correct unit after conversion.
 Editor: Visual studio code